Hybrid Approximate Message Passing: Motivating Examples

-As a simple example of a graphical model with linear mixing, consider the following estimation problem: An unknown vector $\xbf$ has independent components $\xbf_j$, each with probability distribution $p(\xbf_j)$.
+As a simple example of a graphical model with linear mixing, consider the following estimation problem: An unknown vector $\xbf$ has independent sub-vectors $\xbf_j$, each with a joint probability density $p(\xbf_j)$.
 The vector $\xbf$ is passed through a linear transform to yield an output $\zbf = \Abf\xbf$.
-Each component $\zbf_i$ of $\zbf$ then randomly generates an output component $\ybf_i$ with a conditional distribution $p(\ybf_i \MID \zbf_i)$.
-The problem is to estimate $\xbf$ given the observations $\ybf$ and transform matrix $\Abf$.
+Each sub-vector $\zbf_i$ then randomly generates an output $\ybf_i$ with conditional density $p(\ybf_i \MID \zbf_i)$.
+The goal is to estimate $\xbf$ given $\Abf$, the observations $\ybf$, and knowledge of the densities.